Catalytic activity boost of CeO2/Co3O4 nanospheres derived from CeCo-glycolate via yolk–shell structural evolution†

-CeO2/Co3O4 hybrid nanospheres have been successfully prepared via thermal decomposition of CeCo-glycolate precursors.
-The sizes of CeCo-glycolate precursors and further their derived CeO2/Co3O4 nanospheres could be easily tuned by varying the feeding molar ratio of Ce/Co ions.
-The following heat treatment strongly determines the inner fine structures of CeO2/Co3O4 nanospheres, including solid and yolk-shell ones.
-The as-prepared yolk-shell structured CeO2/Co3O4 sample has shown greatly enhanced activity towards catalytic CO oxidation compared to the others.
-Moreover, the systematic characterizations have been conducted to disclose the possible reaction pathway that is beneficial for boosting the performance of CeO2/Co3O4 catalysts.
+CeO2/Co3O4 hybrid nanospheres have been successfully prepared via the thermal decomposition of CeCo-glycolate precursors.
+The sizes of CeCo-glycolate precursors and also their derived CeO2/Co3O4 nanospheres could be easily tuned by varying the feeding molar ratio of Ce/Co ions.
+The following heat treatment strongly determines the inner fine structures of CeO2/Co3O4 nanospheres, including the solid and yolk–shell ones.
+The as-prepared yolk–shell structured CeO2/Co3O4 sample has shown greatly enhanced activity towards catalytic CO oxidation compared to the other catalysts.
+Moreover, systematic characterization studies have been conducted to disclose the possible reaction pathway that is beneficial for boosting the performance of CeO2/Co3O4 catalysts.